nrs-org/novelslop/content/vol_01/chap_15.typ

   the World_?"

   "Hmm?
 It got a staff announcement, right?"

+  _Tea Party at the End of the World_, or _Tea Party_ for short, was a magical girl manga that recently got an anime adaptation announcement.
+Being one of the most popular shoujo manga on Magica☆Stella, the anime was widely considered as one of the most anticipated upcoming release.

+  Though, Uta did not really care about the anime.
+She tended to prefer more obscure anime than the stuff people tended to discuss a lot of.
+On the Internet, they called her a contrarian or something, but it was just that obscure anime had some "aura" that made them more lovely than the popular releases, at least for Uta.
+Despite not caring much about popular anime such as _Tea Party_, Uta was still very well-informed about such releases.

   "Uhm, I skimmed through and thought there was nothing, but is this Narumi Sena-san's dad?"